l50/goutils/v2/string/README.md

 ## Installation

-To use the `goutils/string` package, you need to install it via go get:
+To use the `goutils/string` package, you need to install it via `go get`:

 ```bash
 go get github.com/l50/goutils/v2/string